Health Reimbursement Arrangement (HRA)

 The benefits of an HRA?

-- The church may reimburse the pastor/employee for medical insurance.
+- When there is only one full-time employee, the church may reimburse the pastor/employee for medical insurance.
 This may be especially helpful if the medical insurance provider will not accept a church check for payment of premiums.

 - Any “unused” funds are carried forward to increase the reimbursement amount available in the following year.
 The “use it or lose it” rule does not apply.